brycewray/hugo-site/content/posts/2022/07/static-tweets-hugo-update-using-getremote/index.md

 {.yellowBox}

 [^whyVar]: But could you use simply `.Page`, rather than having to create `$currentPage` as an equivalent of `.Page`?
 Usually, yes.
 However, the latter is safer.
 As Dickinson explained in the linked Discourse thread, "I tend to use the [`$currentPage`] method because I am frequently in a partial from a shortcode and other contexts where `$.` doesn't work as expected, and it is easier for me to . . . use something that works consistently . . ."

-*(Also: while I left the code as-is in my [three](/posts/2022/02/static-tweets-eleventy-hugo/) [earlier](/posts/2022/02/static-tweets-eleventy-hugo-part-2/) [articles](/posts/2022/06/static-tweets-hugo-update/) about using Hugo shortcodes for static tweet embeds, I did add updates about, and links to, this post.)*